Online Tax Accounting System (OLTAS) payments and refunds

 Once income tax returns are filed by taxpayers, they are processed by the income tax authorities at the Centralised Processing Centre (CPC) for arithmetical accuracy and matching the tax paid/deducted details entered in the return with details available in income tax department records.
 Post return processing, an intimation will be sent to taxpayer intimating the tax payable/refund.
 In case of refund payable to the taxpayer, the refund orders are generated and transmitted to the income tax refund banker—State Bank of India, CMP Branch, Mumbai as per refund banker scheme.

-Refund banker scheme was launched in 2007 by finance minister with an intention to speed up the refund issue process.
-A refund banker scheme is a scheme in which a particular bank has been authorized to issue refunds on behalf of the income tax department.
+Launched in 2007 by the finance minister to speed up the refund issue process, the refund banker scheme authorizes specific banks to issue refunds on behalf of the income tax department.
 State Bank of India is the authorized banker under the scheme.
-Once returns are processed, refunds are transmitted to SBI on the next day of processing and refunds are issued in the form of either cheque and sent to communication address available in the income tax return or by way of ECS and credited directly to the bank account of the taxpayer, details of which are provided in the income tax return.
+Once returns are processed, refunds are transmitted to SBI on the next day of processing.
+Either a cheque is sent to the communication address available in the income tax return or credited directly to the bank account of the taxpayer via ECS.

 Introduction of OLTAS has made checking refund status easy and it can be checked online by using the below procedure: